webmeshproj/api/README.md

 | Store           | [StoreLogRequest](#v1.StoreLogRequest) | [RaftApplyResponse](#v1.RaftApplyResponse)       | Store dispatches a Raft log entry for storage.                                |
 | RestoreSnapshot | [DataSnapshot](#v1.DataSnapshot)       | [.google.protobuf.Empty](#google.protobuf.Empty) | RestoreSnapshot should drop any existing state and restore from the snapshot. |

-### StoragePlugin
+### StorageQuerierPlugin

-StoragePlugin is the service definition for a Webmesh storage plugin.
+StorageQuerierPlugin is the service definition for a Webmesh storage querier plugin.

 | Method Name   | Request Type                                      | Response Type                         | Description                                                                                                                                                                                                                                                                                                                          |
 |---------------|---------------------------------------------------|---------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|